sesam-community/gcp-pubsub-sink/README.md

     - Create a key for your service account as you create the account.
 Choose JSON file format and name it "credentials.json"
 - Go to **Pub/Sub** and create a topic.
 - Create a **subscription** to your new topic.
+That's it to post data on pub\sub however you can do below extra steps if you want to send your data to BigQuery.
 - Create a **bucket** in (found under “Storage).
 - Create a **dataset** and a **table** in BigQuery with a schema that fit your data.
 - Create a **DataFlow from template** "Cloud Pub/Sub to BigQuery".